 Futures and Cash-Settled Index options

 Where do these Section 1256 Contracts fit in?
-If you have traded options on any cash-settled index, such as the SPX, NDX, VIX, or any futures contract, and options on futures, then any gains/losses are subject to a different tax treatment, or 60% long-term and 40% short-term taxes.
+If you have traded options on any cash-settled index, such as the SPX, NDX, VIX, or any futures contract, and options on futures, then any gains/losses are subject to different tax treatment, or 60% long-term and 40% short-term taxes.
+For more information on how to file your gain or loss from Section 1256 Contracts, please click here.

 This means if you made $10,000 throughout the year from trading the SPX and scalping futures, then taxes are treated a little bit differently than straight short-term or long-term taxes.